realcoloride/soundio/README.md

 </details>

 > [!NOTE]
-> **Resampling and format conversion and normalization is automatically done and negociated by default.** That means unless specifically set; the input will always match the output format without audio degradation.
+> **Resampling, format conversion, negociation and normalization are automatically done and handled by the library.** That means unless specifically set; the input will always match the output format without audio degradation.

 <details><summary>Resampling and converting a file</summary>